 Email marketing is a great tool to create an edge for your business.
 While it does make digital marketing easy, it is not without faults.
 Without proper maintenance, it is possible that your email marketing campaign can fall through the cracks and end up not very useful towards your goals and mission.

 If you do not have enough time or the expertise to manage your email marketing campaign, you can turn to agencies that can do it for you.
-SEO Design Chicago offers many digital marketing services, including email marketing, that can assist your company!
+SEO Design Chicago offers many digital marketing services, including email services, that can assist your company!
+We help our email clients ensure that their marketing email never go into the spam folder, and we never send spam.